Skip to main content

 Part 2.2; a side trip to the Central Pacific Railroad ferry landing in Benicia

-Since I was in Benicia I decided to a make a side trip towards the Central Pacific Railroad Ferry landing at Pointe Benicia which is at the end of 1st Street.
-The Central Pacific Railroad Ferry between Benicia and Port Costa opened when the rail ferry ship Solano began operation in 1879.
-The Central Pacific Line to Benicia had been built during the late 1870s and can be seen as an planned route on this 1874 Gray's Atlas Railroad Map of Oregon, California and Nevada.
+Since I was in Benicia, I decided to a make a side trip towards the Central Pacific Railroad ferry landing at Pointe Benicia which is at the end of 1st Street.
+The rail ferry between Benicia and Port Costa opened when the ferry ship Solano began operation in 1879.
+The line to Benicia had been built during the late 1870s and can be seen as a planned railroad on this 1874 Gray's Atlas Railroad Map of Oregon, California and Nevada.

-By 1885 the Central Pacific Railroad leased it's lines to the Southern Pacific Railroad before it became a non-operating subsidiary of the latter.
-In 1914 the Southern Pacific launched the ferry ship Contra Costa.
+By 1885 the Central Pacific Railroad leased its lines to the Southern Pacific Railroad before it became a non-operating subsidiary of the latter.
+In 1914 the Southern Pacific launched the ferry ship Contra Costa at the Carquinez Strait.
 Both the Solano and Contra Costa operated on the ferry between Benicia to Port Costa until 1930 when the Benicia-Martinez Railroad Bridge opened.
-The last voyage of the rail ferry from Benicia to Port Costa via the Solano can be seen seen this photo below.
+The last voyage of the rail ferry from Benicia to Port Costa via the Solano can be seen below.

 The Solano was launched in 1878 and was 425 feet in length.
 The Solano was a steamship which was propelled by sidewheel paddles.
 The Solano was capable of carrying as many as 48 rail cars and was the largest rail ferry before the Contra Costa was built.
 The Solano was scuttled in 1931 to create breakwater at the mouth of the Old San Joaquin River (Old River) near Antioch.
 Numerous vintage photos of the Solano, the ferry landing in Benicia and the ferry landing in Port Costa can be found at the Central Pacific Railroad Museum website